KilianMYSPRO/gymFamily/walkthrough.md

 - **Authentication**: Users can create an account and log in to sync their data.
 - **Automatic Sync**: Data is automatically pushed to the server when changed and pulled from the server periodically (every 30s) or on login.
 - **Cross-Device**: Changes made on one device (e.g., mobile) will automatically appear on another (e.g., desktop) when logged into the same account.
+- **Clear Status**: The sync status now clearly shows "Synced" (Green) when up-to-date, instead of the confusing "Idle" state.

 ### 11. Enforced Authentication
 - Added a **Landing Page** that appears for unauthenticated users.